watir/watir.github.io/_guides/alerts.md

 JavaScript dialogs are fairly common in web applications.

-Watir-WebDriver has an inbuilt library for handling the dialogs, and capturing values from the dialogs.
+Watir has an inbuilt library for handling the dialogs, and capturing values from the dialogs.

 ### Javascript Alerts